-A: UX really is a term of how a customer interacts with all aspects of a business and it’s products.
+A: UX is how a customer interacts with all aspects of a business and its products.
 It consists of audience research to create personas.
-From the personas, you can create scenarios for user goals and how they would interact with the product.
+From the personas, you can create scenarios for user goals and interact with the product.

 Scenarios offer a great starting point to create user journeys that map out specific user goals.

-Q: What is the largest hurdle you find in designing for digital?
+Q: What is the most significant hurdle you find in designing for digital?

-A: I think the largest hurdle is balancing business needs while respecting your audience.
+A: I think the most significant hurdle is balancing business needs while respecting your audience.
 Respecting their time is very important since attention comes at a premium.

-Q: Where did you see the need in changing from traditional design to UX?
+Q: Where did you see the need to change from traditional design to UX?

 A: The need shifted when it because common to interact with businesses online.
-From that, the data produced allowed for better insights on how customers are interacting with businesses online.
+The data produced allowed for better insights into how customers interact with companies online.

 Success had a foundation in data as opposed to instinct.